jonaselgammal/GPry/doc/source/adv_example.rst

     af = Log_exp(zeta=0.1)

 Then it is time for the actual GP Acquisition.
-For this we need to build our instance of the :class:`gp_acquisition.GP_Acquisition` class which also takes the acquisition function.
+For this we need to build our instance of the :class:`gp_acquisition.GPAcquisition` class which also takes the acquisition function.
 Furthermore it needs the prior bounds so it knows which volume to sample in.
 Furthermore like with the GP regressor it is usually a good idea to scale the prior bounds to a unit hypercube